BalancerMaxis/multisig-ops/docs/multisig_ops_processes.md

 The source of truth for all multisigs and signer addresses [here](https://github.com/BalancerMaxis/bal_addresses/blob/main/extras/multisigs.json).

-DAO multisigs use the DAO signer set which is 6/11
+DAO multisigs use the DAO signer set, which requires 6/11 signers to execute.
-The rest of the safes use the Maxi signer set which is 3/6
+The rest of the safes use the Maxi signer set, which requires 3/6.

 ### DAO Multisigs
 There is one DAO Multisig per chain.
-Except for in emergency circumstances, each execution must be directly linked to approved governance.
+Each execution must be directly linked to approved governance.

 The DAO multisig currently operates on a weekly cadence.
 Each week the Balancer Maxis facilitate and track the [Governance Process](https://github.com/orgs/BalancerMaxis/projects/1).